pvcraven/arcade_book/source/chapters/15_searching/searching.rst

     :caption: Adventure Object class

     class AdventureObject:
-        """ Class that defines an alien"""
+        """ Class that defines an object in a text adventure game """

         def __init__(self, description, room):
-            """ Constructor.
-Set name and color"""
+            """ Constructor."""

+            # Description of the object
             self.description = description

+            # The number of the room that the object is in
             self.room = room

 Then we'd need to create a function to check and see if it has the property